 Community Exhibit A Journey Through the Ukrainian Jewish Encounter: From Antiquity to 1914 Created by UJE and co-funded by the Government of Canada, this multi-media exhibit explores the 2,000-year presence of Jews on Ukrainian lands alongside the historical experience of Ukrainians.
-Through images and narrative, maps and videos, the exhibit highlights the encounter of the two peoples and their cultures in all its complexities-side by side over long periods of normal co-existence conducive to cross-cultural fertilization, as well as periods of crisis and conflict under diverse political regimes, up to the last years of tsarist Russian rule and Habsburg Austro-Hungary.
+Through images and narrative, maps and videos, the exhibit highlights the encounter of the two peoples and their cultures in all its complexities-side-by-side over long periods of normal co-existence conducive to cross-cultural fertilization, as well as periods of crisis and conflict under diverse political regimes, up to the last years of tsarist Russian rule and Habsburg Austro-Hungary.
 The Government of Canada considered the exhibit to be of interest not only to Ukrainians and Jews but also to the wider public as a compelling and illuminating case study of intergroup relations.
 The exhibit, which travelled to four Canadian cities in 2015, inspired a book produced for wide distribution in 2018.
-Plans are in development for a major museum-grade exhibit, scheduled for the Royal Ontario Museum in 2020, and for museum exhibits in Ukraine and Israel.
+In 2019, an updated bilingual version was displayed at the Lviv Historical Museum and other locations in Ukraine.
+Plans are in development for a major museum-grade exhibit, scheduled for the Royal Ontario Museum in 2020.
 Outreach UJE participates in cultural festivals, conferences, and book fairs around the world.
 Cultural Festivals UJE mounts booths and exhibits at the Ashkenaz and the Ukrainian festivals in Toronto, and in the past, at KlezKanada in Quebec's Laurentians.
 All attract large audiences and have been well received.
 UJE is planning to expand its participation in such festivals in North America and beyond.
 Limmud FSU Limmud FSU brings together Jews, notably young adults, from the former Soviet Union in multi-day learning and cultural events designed to animate connection with their Jewish heritage, their community, and volunteerism.
 UJE has been especially active in the organization's annual conferences in North America, Ukraine, and Israel, conducting seminars, lectures, discussions, and book presentations that explore Ukrainian-Jewish connections.
 Book Fairs